Plan B will enable people to enjoy Christmas with loved ones – Raab

 The measures – including Covid passes for entry into nightclubs and other venues – are expected to pass the Commons with the support of Labour, who back tighter controls.

+“If they have routine problems – a bit of an ache or a pain; a little bit of a rash if you’re known to have eczema; a cough and a cold; if you’ve got high blood pressure that’s well controlled – then that isn’t urgent, in comparison with general practices’ role in the programme.”

-Speaking earlier, the Confederation of British Industry (CBI) director general Tony Danker said the current messages from Government have had a “chilling effect” on certain sectors of the economy.
+Speaking earlier, Confederation of British Industry (CBI) director-general Tony Danker said the current messages from Government have had a “chilling effect” on certain sectors of the economy.

 He told BBC Radio 4’s Today programme: “It seems to us that whilst we have measures to keep the economy open, we have messages that have ended up closing much of it down.